Not all nursing home deaths, locations being disclosed - WHIZ News

 As of Friday, nearly 5,900 people in Ohio have tested positive for the virus, and 231 have died, according to new federal guidelines that allow cases and deaths considered “probable” COVID-19 infections without a positive test.
 Positive tests show about 5,800 cases and 227 deaths in Ohio.

 Eight Ohio prisons are under full quarantines, with 36 inmates and 58 employees having tested positive.
 One prison guard died.
-DeWine said Friday all inmates in prisons with positive tests will be tested.
+DeWine said Friday that all inmates in three prisons—Marion Correctional Institution, Franklin Medical Center in Columbus, and Pickaway Correctional Institution in central Ohio—will be tested.

 In other developments: